yasufadhili/jawt/jawt-docs/docs/jml/index.md

 └── jawt.config.json       # Configuration
 ```

-## Key Benefits
+## Why Bother?

-### Unified Development Experience
+### A Unified Experience

-Instead of juggling HTML, CSS, JavaScript, and build configurations, JML provides a single, cohesive language for describing your application structure, with TypeScript handling the dynamic functionality.
+With JML, you don't have to constantly switch between HTML, CSS, and JavaScript files and mindsets.
+It's one cohesive way to build your app.

-### Optimised Output
+### Optimised for You

-Each document type compiles to its optimal target:

-- Pages become lean HTML with proper metadata
-- Components become efficient Web Components
-- TypeScript scripts provide full JavaScript functionality
+Jawt's compiler is smart about how it builds your code.
+Pages become lean HTML, components become efficient Web Components, and your TypeScript just works.

-### Maintainable Code
+### Code That's Easy to Read

-The declarative nature and clear separation of concerns makes JML applications easier to understand, modify, and extend over time.
-Code reads like a description of what the application does rather than a complex set of instructions.
+Because it's declarative, JML code often reads like a description of the UI, which makes it easier to come back to later.

-## Getting Started
+## Getting Your Hands Dirty

-The best way to understand JML is to start with a simple page and gradually add components:
+The best way to learn is by doing.
+Start with a simple page and build from there.

 ```jml
 _doctype page welcome